swimmingly/swimmingly.github.io/_pages/other/overview.md

 Freedom requires power.
 Freemen are powerful.
 Slaves are powerless.

 There are two kinds of power.
 One is internal, biological power: the power to live.
 To get out of bed, take food, claim one's place in the world and defend it.
 It is a form of vitality arising from health.
+With extreme health.
 Living power is deep, strong, and palpable.
 Everyone is short of it and desperate for it, tyrants most of all.
 One who has it is irresistible.

 The other kind of power is external, mechanical power arising by will: discipline, popularity, propaganda, money, technology, and military.
 Mechanical power is widely available but weak compared to living power.
 It must be concentrated in few hands to work.
 So it imbalances society and inspires awe or fear.

 We lost most of our living power millennia ago when a global catastrophe caused mass-scale trauma.
 Mechanical power became stronger.
 Assembling into large hierarchical societies was the only way to survive.

 The natural means of healing from trauma is now known: deep, concentrated, extended rest in total darkness.
-Health, vitality, and power return.
+Health, vitality, and power return, magnified to _superheroic_ levels.
 Palpable presence and irresistible influence return.
-Exceeding intelligence and joy in living return with power, compounding its influence.
+Exceeding intelligence and joy in living return, intensifying one's influence.

-The weak mechanical system cannot suppress people like this.
+The world system, based on weak, mechanical power, cannot suppress people like this.
 A handful is enough to turn the tide of the world, freeing billions to take care of themselves again.

 ##### autonomous infrastructure